mhaowork/amblegpt/README.md

 Import this Blueprint: https://github.com/mhaowork/HA_blueprints/tree/main

 If you already have SgtBatten/HA_blueprints, you will need to manually edit its YAML in Home Assistant following [this guide](https://www.home-assistant.io/docs/automation/using_blueprints/#keeping-blueprints-up-to-date) and  copy [this file](https://github.com/mhaowork/HA_blueprints/blob/main/Frigate%20Camera%20Notifications/Stable) over.
-This new file contains a new subscriptoin to AmbleGPT's MQTT messages and inserts GPT generated summaries in notifications.
+This new file contains a new subscription to AmbleGPT's MQTT messages and inserts GPT generated summaries in notifications.

 **That's it for the installation!**